zapta/legacy_stepper_motor_analyzer/README.md

 ![](./www/board2.jpg)

 ## Flashing a new firmware
 Flashing the Analyzer with firmware can be done in a few ways.
 For software developers we recommend using StLink V2 and SWD which are well supported by the platformio IDE and enable debugging ans single stepping.
-A simpler approach that is recommended for end users is to use the builtin DFU protocol of  STM32 processor such as the one we use here.
-Adafruit has a [good description of the process](https://learn.adafruit.com/adafruit-stm32f405-feather-express/dfu-bootloader-details) with the only difference that to enable the DFU bootloader mode you will need to perform the following sequence rather then the one specified by Adafruit:
+A simpler approach that is recommended for end users is to use the builtin DFU protocol of the Analyzer's STM32 processor such as the one we use here.
+Adafruit has a [good description of the process](https://learn.adafruit.com/adafruit-stm32f405-feather-express/dfu-bootloader-details).
+The only difference that to enable the DFU bootloader mode connect the analyzer to the computer while its BOOT0 on button on the back is pressed.

-1. Press and hold the NRST button.
-2. Press and hold the BOOT0 button.
-3. Release the NRST button.
-4. Release the BOOT0 button.
+**ONLINE LOADER:** We also had good results with Google Chrome browser and this online loader https://devanlai.github.io/webdfu/dfu-util/ .
+The Analyzer should appear as STM32 BOOTLOADER and should be programmed with the configuration Internal Flash 0x08000000.

 ## How to modify the firmware?
 The source code of the Analyzer is available on this github repository.
 It is a STM32 C++ Platformio project that uses the Arduino framework.
 The user interface is based on the LVGL library and the project includes its own port to support TFT/Touch used.
 Knowledge of C++ and Platformio is required and is outside the scope of this document.